-How to Use Supplemental Content to Get More Mileage from Big Content
+How To Repurpose Long-Form Content Into Supplementary Content

 - Does all page content speak directly to my needs?

-What’s in Your Sidebar?
+What’s In Your Sidebar?

-On desktop, your sidebar is a valuable piece of real estate.
+On the desktop, your sidebar is a valuable piece of real estate.
 Are you using it to support users in taking their next steps?

-Use your sidebar to feature a lead generation piece that will help the reader access more in-depth information, even as they self-identify to you as a certain type of buyer.
+Use your sidebar to feature a lead generation piece that will help the reader access more in-depth information, even as they self-identify you as a certain type of buyer.

 Anything you put in the sidebar appears on every blog page, so make it good.
-There are the basics you don’t want to overlook: search functionality, RSS feed subscription, links to your social media accounts.
+There are the basics you don’t want to overlook: search functionality, RSS feed subscription, and links to your social media accounts.

-Then consider a few other smart ways to make use of this space:
+Then consider a few other intelligent ways to make use of this space:

-- A (very) short tagline or another key brand message.
+- A (very) short tagline or another critical brand message.

 - For ecommerce sites, key conversion elements like your shipping options or product guarantee.